Click play to listen to this article.

 Here’s my advice: don’t do it.
-Texting your ex is almost never a good idea.
-It may work for a few (which we will get into later), but it’s the equivalent shooting your arm off for the majority.
+Texting your ex is rarely a good idea.
+It may work for a few (which we will get into later), but it’s the equivalent of shooting an arm off for the majority.

-If you honestly think about whether or not to text your ex — to send them that one message you think can change everything, think twice.
-Or better yet, read through this list of top reasons you should NEVER text your ex.
+If you honestly think about whether or not to text your ex — to send them that one message you feel can change everything, think twice.
+Or better yet, read through this list of top reasons you shouldn’t text them.

 1. You Need To Take Your Time To Heal

-And while self-control can be incredibly challenging, if you learn the craft well, you will emerge more resilient than ever.
+And while self-control can be incredibly challenging, if you do it well, you will emerge more resilient than ever.
 Eventually, and with repetition, you won’t even be thinking about texting your ex anymore.

 2. If You’re Expecting Closure, Forget It